Community Handbook:Policies and Procedures

 Meal Plans

-One Year and Two Years Post-High School Graduation: Any Residential Student who enrolls in ETAMU within one (1) and two (2) years of High School graduation is required to have one of the following meal plans:
+One Year and Two Years Post-High School Graduation: Any residential student who enrolls at East Texas A&M within one (1) or two (2) years of high school graduation is required to have either the 17 Meal Plan w/ $800 FLEX or 19 Meal Plan w/$800 FLEX plan.

-Three or More Years Post High School Graduation: Any Residential Student who enrolls in ETAMU three (3) or more years post High School graduation is required to have one of the following meal plans:
+Three or More Years Post High School Graduation: Any residential student who enrolls at East Texas A&M three (3) or more years post-high school graduation may select any meal plan offered.

-• Meal Plan options:
+• Meal Plan Descriptions

 Network Devices